blaze/odo/README.rst

 Method
 ------

-Into accomplishes data migration migration through a network of small data conversion functions It migrates data between a network of known transformations.
+Into migrates data using network of small data conversion functions between type pairs.
 That network is below:

 .. image:: https://github.com/ContinuumIO/into/blob/master/doc/images/conversions.png
    :width: 400 px
    :alt: into conversions

-Each node is a container type (like ``DataFrame``) and each directed edge is a function that transforms or appends one container into or onto another.
-Edges are annotated with relative costs.
+Each node is a container type (like ``pandas.DataFrame`` or ``sqlalchemy.Table``) and each directed edge is a function that transforms or appends one container into or onto another.
+We annotate these functions/edges with relative costs.

 This network approach allows ``into`` to select the shortest path between any two types (thank you networkx_).
-These functions often leverage non-Pythonic systems like NumPy arrays or native ``CSV->SQL`` loading functions.  ``Into`` is not dependent on Python iterators.
+For performance reasons these functions often leverage non-Pythonic systems like NumPy arrays or native ``CSV->SQL`` loading functions.
+Into is not dependent on only Python iterators.

 This network approach is also robust.
-Into can work around missing edges or types due to lack of dependencies or runtime errors.
+When libraries go missing or runtime errors occur ``into`` can work around these holes and find new paths.

 This network approach is extensible.
-It is easy to write small functions and register them to the overall graph as in the following example showing how we convert from ``pandas.DataFrame`` to a ``numpy.ndarray``.
+It is easy to write small functions and register them to the overall graph.
+In the following example showing how we convert from ``pandas.DataFrame`` to a ``numpy.ndarray``.

 .. code-block:: python